theRealAph/ScopeLocals/README.md

 number of threads.
 This usage especially applies to Project Loom's virtual threads.

+## Goals

+## Non-Goals

+It is not a goal to change the Java Programming Language.

+This JEP is only concerned with associating local names and values.
+It doesn't attempt to replace, for example, try-with-resources.
+It doesn't perform cleanup operations when a scope ends, and isn't related to a C++-style destructor.

+It is not a goal to force virtual threads to use scope locals instead of thread local variables.
+While we expect scope locals to be a better fit in many or most cases., thread-local variables may still be useful in some contexts,

 ## Motivation

 In Java programs, a method may receive its input from several